blinklet/blog-posts/cloonix-v53-update/cloonix-v53-update.md

 Go to _File_ --> _Save As_ and choose a location.

-## Exercise 4: Adding Internet Access with NAT
+## Adding Internet Access with NAT

 Cloonix provides a variety of filesystems for use in the Cloonix network simulator.
 In version 53, these root filesystem only have the most basic software packages installed and will not support advanced network configuration.